This Recipe includes

 In France, the fishing season for scallops starts in October, so they are peak freshness in December, right on time for Christmas.
 The tradition goes back to the pilgrims of Saint Jacques de Compostela (hence the name) who crisscrossed France and Spain with the shells around their neck.

 But that isn’t to say you need to wait for winter to cook scallops with pasta!
-It tastes great all year round, paired with a white wine and of course the ubiquitous baguette.
+This French pasta dish tastes great all year round, paired with a white wine and of course the ubiquitous baguette.
 (You can skip the baguette if you wish.).
 Anyway, let’s get to cooking, shall we?
 Allons-y!

 Tips to avoid overcooking the pasta